 Good rail connections make York a lot more accessible from Central London than you might think, given its 210-mile distance (the National Railway Museum must have picked York for a good reason).
 It's a bit of a hefty outing for a day trip from the capital.
-But if you are in the UK for a very short visit and don't mind spending four hours on trains, you could snatch some time in this popular walled city.
+But if you are in the UK for a very short visit and don't mind spending four hours on trains (about two hours each way), you could snatch some time in this popular walled city.

 York is also in a prime position on the national motorway network and the halfway point on the popular route between London and Edinburgh.
 Use these travel directions and tips to decide between transportation options.